TheBlueNightmare/jick/README.md

 ``

 Sets a proxy.
 In this case, 127.0.0.1:8080
-Does not work with HTTPs.
+Does not work with HTTPS.

 ``
 --max-time 180
 ``

 Sets the maximum time to crawl, in seconds.
 This value may be slightly exceeded, because the crawler may be in the middle of visiting a web page when the maximum time limit is reached.
+The default is 10 minutes (600 seconds).

 ``
 --max-results 100